Alex-Fix/DesignPatterns/src/CreationalPatterns/Prototype/README.md

 * When the specific type of the object being created should be determined dynamically at runtime
 * When it is undesirable to create a separate factory class hierarchy to create product objects from a parallel class hierarchy (as is done, for example, when using the Abstract Factory pattern)
 * When cloning an object is preferable to creating it and initializing it with a constructor.
-Especially when it is known that an object can take on a small, limited number of possible states.
+Especially when it is known that an object can take on a small, limited number of possible states